Manitoba RCMP say a First Nations man assaulted an officer. Court documents suggest that's not what happened | CBC News

 The June 6, 2019 incident

-Halcrow, 50, was a quiet man from Tataskweyak Cree Nation in northern Manitoba, who loved fishing and his family.
+Halcrow, 50, was a quiet man, and a member of Tataskweyak Cree Nation in northern Manitoba, who loved fishing and his family.

 He was the primary caregiver for his mother, Maryjane, and shared an apartment with her.